Fazal Shah Sayyad

-Fazal Shah Syed (1827–1890) was a 19th-century Punjabi poet known for his qissas (long poems) on tragic romances, most notably Sohni Mahiwal, Heer Ranjha and Laila Majnu.
-Of this body of work, the poem Sohni Mahiwal "has been considered his best".
+Fazal Shah Syed (Note: Punjabi: فضل شاہ سید) (1827–1890) was a 19th-century Punjabi poet known for his qissas (long poems) on tragic romances, most notably Sohni Mahiwal, Sassi Pannu, Heer Ranjha and Laila Majnu.
+Among his literary works, Sohni Mahinwal is considered to be the best.
+He was based in Lahore.

-He was born in 1827 in Punjab during the Sikh rule and resided in Newan Kot, a suburb of Lahore (present-day Punjab, Pakistan) where he died in 1890.
+He was born in 1827 in Punjab during the Sikh rule and resided in Nawan Kot, a suburb of Lahore (present-day Punjab, Pakistan) where he died in 1890.